Fire safety

 • Make sure you know what the fire evacuation strategy is for your building (if you live in a flat this information will be on signs in your building).

-• Plan what to do if there was a fire in your home.
+• Plan what to do if there's a fire in your home.

-• Familiarise yourself with your escape route out of the building (and an alternative route in case your first route is not accessible).
+• Familiarise yourself with your escape route out of the building (and an alternative route in case your first route isn't accessible).

 • Keep any escape routes clear of obstacles.